kfachikov/QUIZZZZ/docs/codeofconduct/code-of-conduct.md

 - Once a decision is made, it is considered binding.
 All members should comply with it, unless the decision is reversed/amended by the decision-making process above.

 - Everyone from the team needs to express their opinion regarding the proposal made by one of the members even though this is presented on Discord or during the meetings.
+If the proposal is announced on Discord team members should present their point if view within 24h of the Discord post being made.

 ## Dealing with conflicts:
 ### How do you handle conflicts within the group?